 As lunch remnants were picked up, packed away, or thrown in the trash everyone mounted their horses again after another drink of water.
 The horses seemed eager to be back on the trail as much as their riders.
 The day was getting warm by now, but it was still bearable.
-They were a little over half way to the end of the trail.
+They had gone about fifteen miles and were a little over halfway to the end of the trail.

 Mr. Monzingo rode along the double line of horses making sure everyone was ready to finish the ride.
 Smiling, he said, “You think you two girls are going to make the rest of the trip all right?”